-Financial Conflict of Interest Policy
+Financial Conflict of Interest Policy for Research

-(January 2021)
+(September 2025)

 I. INTRODUCTION AND PURPOSE

 As an integral part of its institutional mission, Chicago State University (the "University") upholds the principles of free and unbiased inquiry, transfer of ideas and technologies for public benefit, and stewardship of the resources entrusted to it.
 As Faculty and Staff increasingly build complex relationships with private companies, financial and other internal and external relationships must not conflict nor appear to conflict with these principles.